 Let us return to the case where $T$ is the norm one torus $R^{1}_{K/k} \mathbb{G}_m$ of an extension $K/k$ of number fields.
-In the special case where $K/k$ is a Galois extension the invariant $\operatorname{H}^1(G,F)$ of Theorem \ref{thmcs} takes a particularly simple form, as the following result shows.
+Taking character modules in the defining sequence for $T$ shows that $\widehat{T}$ is isomorphic to the $G$-module $J_{G/H}$, defined as follows: